Hi-Folks/data-block/README.md

 // true if the Block is valid.
 ```

-If you are starting to use the Data Block and you are testing it just to gain confidence, and you are trying to implement different scenarios and you want to test a not valid JSON, try to change the "rating" type from number to integer (the validation should fail because in the JSON we have ratings with decimals).
+If you are starting to use the Data Block and testing it just to gain confidence, implementing different scenarios, or testing a non-valid JSON, try changing the "rating" type from number to integer (the validation should fail because in the JSON, we have ratings with decimals).
 And, yes, to change on the fly the schema you can use the Block object :)

 ```php